 Cocker Spaniel characteristics are so endearing; with their adoring eyes, long floppy ears, and wagging tail - once you've owned one, you'll never consider any other dog breed!

 Their characteristics are unmatchable.
-They have such an attractive, appealing face with beautiful, expressive dark brown eyes, (sometimes hazel coloured) and the rims of their eyes are slightly oval in shape.
+They have such an attractive, appealing face with beautiful, expressive dark brown eyes, (sometimes hazel colored) and the rims of their eyes are slightly oval in shape.

 I love the way their ears gently swing from side to side as they trot about their business - they're so adorable, but because these pendulous ears dangle as they do, they often end up in their food and water bowls!